The global anti-money laundering (AML) and countering the financing of terrorism (CFT) landscape raise tremendous stakes for financial institutions.

 - Control customer identity and share data with central administration

-- EU member states must implement the directive within two years
+- EU member states must implement the directive within two years.

-Know Your Customer (KYC) and Customer Due Diligence measures (CDD)
+KYC and Customer Due Diligence measures

-Banks usually frame their KYC policies incorporating the following four key elements:
+KYC policies incorporating the following four key elements:

-- Customer Policy;
+- Customer Policy

 For others, it's a digital process that involves verifying that an identity document is genuine or even going further to authenticate the holder of the document through the use of additional

-A digital ID verification process enables a bank to automatically capture customer demographic data which can be integrated into enterprise systems like a CRM to streamline the customer onboarding process, conduct further due diligence and risk assessment and if necessary link to external resources to review for PEPs (Politically Exposed Persons).
+digital ID verification process enables a bank to automatically capture customer demographic data which can be integrated into enterprise systems like CRM to streamline the customer onboarding process, conduct further due diligence and risk assessment and if the necessary link to external resources to review for PEPs (Politically Exposed Persons).

 Financial institutions are also required

-How Gemalto can help
+How can we help?

 helps banks provide a smooth customer onboarding experience that complies with KYC regulations and minimizes the risk of fraud.